 Comparison of the 10 Best Encoding Software – Everything You Need to Know in 2022

-In this post, we’ll guide you through what precisely encoding software is and walk you through the process of selecting the suitable software encoder based on your live streaming needs.
-We’ll also compare the top 10 encoding software options for professional live streaming.
+In this post, we guide you through what encoding software is.
+We help you select the most suitable software encoder based on your live-streaming needs.
+We also compare the top 13 best video encoding software options for professional live broadcasts.
+These software encoders are all RTMP-enabled, meaning they work with most video streaming platforms.

-This article has been updated to reflect the most recent developments in video encoding software in 2022.
+This article has been updated to reflect the most recent developments in video encoding software in 2024.

 What is Encoding Software?